Laci1953/Cowgol_on_CP_M/README.md

 # New version for 64KB RAM Z80 computers
 ----------------------------------------

-The modified components (cowfe & cowbe) are now 20% faster.
+The modified components (cowfe & cowfix) are now 20% faster.

 See 'New version' folder.